Trusts — An Introduction

 Trusts are also classified as to whether the trustee has discretion in disposing of the income and property to the beneficiaries.
 The trustee has no discretion in a mandatory trust, but must pay the beneficiaries according to a schedule set by the trust document.
 However, if the settlor wants the trust to be responsive to the needs of the beneficiaries or to minimize taxes, then a discretionary trust is created that allows the trustee some discretion in paying income and principle to the beneficiaries.
 A spendthrift trust, for instance, can be created to prevent the beneficiaries from squandering the money or allowing them to assign their interest in the trust to creditors.

 A trust can be revocable or irrevocable.
-A revocable trust is one that can be terminated by the settlor; an irrevocable trust cannot be revoked.
+A revocable trust can be terminated by the settlor; an irrevocable trust cannot be revoked.
 A contingent trust (a.k.a. step-up trust, standby trust) is set up when a specific specified event occurs, usually as a result of the grantor's physical or mental incapacity, so it may also be coupled with a durable power of attorney.

 A living trust (aka grantor trust, inter vivos trust) is created by the settlor while still alive whereas a testamentary trust is created by the settlor's will.
 A living trust is usually revocable, but a testamentary trust is always irrevocable.
 Income from a living trust is included in the income of the grantor and taxed at the grantor's rates.